Nader-Sattari/Elite-paper-links/README.md

 # Elite-paper-links

-Elite: A framework for selecting trustworthy humans in high-risk AI systems.
+Elite: A framework for selecting trustworthy humans for critical human collaboration.

 There is currently no structured system to identify and match trustworthy individuals.
 Elite provides a framework to fill this gap by using AI to evaluate responsibility, trust, and long-term stability.